samoylenko/samoylenko.me/README.md

 to use and learn.
 Combined with a widespread community of helpful and friendly developers, Java is a great first language to learn.

-If you don't like Java, our other recommendation would be **Go**, but it's not currently as popular in the world of enterprise as Java.
+If you don't like Java, our other recommendation would be **[Go](https://golang.org)** - this new language has become very popular in no time, and it already has a great community.
+We do see it being used by large companies, although not as much as Java or .Net

 Below is our recommendations on how to start with Java.